 |Travel in a time of coronavirus

-I started this blog as a celebration of travel and our crazy, fabulous planet, but with Covid-19 closing borders for months, if not years, any new adventures are on hold.
+I started this blog as a celebration of travel and our crazy, fabulous planet, but with borders closed by Covid-19 any new adventures are on hold.
 So, in the meantime, I’ll be delving into my diaries and dusting off my old 35mm slides to bring you some stories and photos from the past 25 years.
-To eyes used to the crispness of digital photos these scanned slides may look grainy and the colours slightly off, but just think of these imperfections as a nostalgic reminder of an era when travel, and the world itself, were simpler.
+To eyes used to the crispness of digital photos these scanned slides may look grainy and the colours slightly off, but just think of these imperfections as a reminder of an era when travel, and the world itself, were simpler.

 I had my first real taste of travel in Turkey.
 As a very green 21-year-old I hitchhiked from Amsterdam to Istanbul, then spent two months circuiting the country — first along the Mediterranean coast, then as far east as I could go, and finally back via the Black Sea.